 Brody Hale | Law Office of Brody Hale

+Brody Hale is a native of Tyringham in Southern Berkshire County MA.
 He concentrates his practice in several areas of law, with a special focus on legal issues associated with nonprofit organizations and social entrepreneurship.
+Brody had guided over two dozen nonprofit entities through the process of obtaining their corporate status and recognition as tax-exempt organizations by the Internal Revenue Service.

 On-Demand: September 23, 2024